Wade Davis (baseball): Kansas City Royals (second stint)

 On January 20, 2021, Davis signed a minor league contract with the Kansas City Royals organization.
 On March 28, 2021, Davis was selected to the 40-man roster.

 Davis pitched in 40 games for the Royals in 2021, going 0–3 with a 6.75 ERA and 38 strikeouts.
 He became a free agent following the season.

 On November 24, 2021, Davis announced his retirement.

 Pitch selection

 As a starter, Davis threw five pitches (four-seam fastball, cut fastball, curveball, slider and changeup).
 As a relief pitcher, he has relied primarily on three pitches: a four-seam fastball in the 95–98 MPH range (topping out at 99 MPH), a cut fastball that averages 92–93 MPH, and a knuckle curve in the mid-80s that he started throwing in 2013.

 Personal life

 Davis is the second-cousin of former Major League Baseball player Jody Davis.

 Wade Davis married long-time girlfriend, Katelyn Casey, in November 2009 in her hometown of Marlboro, New York.
-The couple has two children and three dogs.
+The couple has three children and three dogs.

 The couple run a non-profit organization called "Full Kount", which benefits children age 18 and younger who use sports as a positive influence in their lives.